Analytix-Software-Tools/ftm-cloud/README.md

 This will generate a tarball that can be installed by transferring the tarball to the target directory and running npm install.

-# Test Cases
+# Unit Testing
-Unit and integration testing is provided for each domain.
+Unit test suites are provided for each domain.
 Be sure to update and run unit tests prior to deployment to either dev or prod environments.
-To generate stubs for your test suite, you may run the following commands, starting from the root directory:
+To generate unit test stubs for your domains, you may run the following commands, starting from the root directory:

 ```console